wordandahalf/wordandahalf/README.md

 #### Hi!
 I'm Ryan 👋

-I'm currently a computer engineering student at the University of Dayton.
+I'm a computer engineering undergradutate at the University of Dayton.
+Currently, I'm the technical lead at [RotMC](https://rotmc.xyz), a RPG bullet-hell experience built on top of Minecraft.

 The repositories here are mostly passion projects that I tinker with when I feel the inclination.

 ------------